 In a situation where your mortgage will be held by a private party, such as the home seller, that person also must fill out a W-9 with his full name, address and social security number.

-Report Mortgage Interest on your Federal Income Tax Return
+Report Mortgage Interest

 You will receive a tax document, known as Form 1098, from your lender that reports the amount of mortgage interest you paid during the year.
 When you’re ready to complete your income tax return, enter the amount of interest paid on Schedule A (Form 1040), line 10.